omgnetwork/omgnetwork.github.io/docs/contracts/morevp.md

 ### Priority

 The above game correctly selects the inputs or outputs that are eligible to exit.
 However, invalid transactions can still be exitable.
-For this reason, it's necessary to enforce ordering on exits to ensure that all outputs created by valid transactions will be paid out before any output created by an invalid transaction.
+For this reason, it's necessary to enforce ordering on exits to ensure that all outputs created by valid transactions will be paid out before any output is created by an invalid transaction.
 To do this, we order every exit by the position of the youngest input to the transaction referenced in each exit, regardless of whether an input or an output is being exited.

 ## Exit Protocol Specification